-How to Prevent MacBook Pro From Overheating
+How to Prevent MacBook Pro from Overheating

 1. Close Demanding and Runaway Apps

-The easiest way to deal with demanding and runaway apps that are causing your computer to overheat are to check your Activity Monitor to see what apps are currently running and if you can close some of them.
+The easiest way to deal with demanding and runaway apps that are causing your computer to overheat is to check your Activity Monitor to see what apps are currently running and if you can close some of them.